by Matt Konkle

 Well, having bigger, flashier goals is great.
 That’s why we’re here at Quadratec.
 To be that partner helping you achieve those goals when you need us.

-But sometimes it is a Monday morning, you have a cold cup of coffee in front of you, and you're just not feeling very flashy.
+But sometimes it is a Saturday morning, you have a cold cup of coffee in front of you, and you're just not feeling very flashy.
 That’s actually great too.
-Because for these days, you can turn back to the little things and remember that the best memories are often made from things you do with your Jeep rather than to it.
+Because for these days, you can turn back to the little things and remember that the best memories are often made from things you just get up and do rather than what you do to your Jeep.

 So here are five seemingly little things you can do today in your Jeep: